 Next we investigate the performance of the model in fitting the monthly income data.
-Figure 4.2 shows the model fit for the mean, variance, and kurtosis of 12k-month growth rates for $k \in \{1, ..., 6\}$.
+Figure 4.2 shows the model fit for the mean, variance, and kurtosis of 12k-month growth rates for $k \in \{1, ..., 6\}$ .
 The fit of the mean is good for all specifications at all horizons.
-The variance and kurtosis profiles are fitted well for both the baseline specification and when varying the auto-correlation parameter, ρ .
-However, when removing the persistent component ($\psi_t = 0$) the variance for low values of k is too high and the subsequent increase undershoot, while the kurtosis profile starts too low and is too flat.
-When removing the non-zero mean transitory shock ($\xi_t = 0$) the variance and kurtosis are always too low.
+The variance and kurtosis profiles are fitted well for both the baseline specification and when varying the auto-correlation parameter, $\rho$ .
+However, when removing the persistent component ( $\psi_t = 0$ ) the variance for high values of k is too low, while the kurtosis profile starts too low and remains flat.
+When removing the non-zero mean transitory shock ( $\xi_t = 0$ ) both the variance and kurtosis are consistently too small.